-Create a new user in MariaDB database 2019
+Create a new user using MariaDB database in the Linux Terminal

 If you haven't installed MariaDB, please go back to Part 1 using the drop down menu above.

 The next thing we need to do is create a new user.
 You can create as many users as you like, with each user being able to login to MariaDB and create new database(s).